ANNUAL UPDATE

 ARC/PLC Election — Now Mandatory Annual

 Producers must make an active ARC or PLC election each year.
-No more defaulting to the previous year’s choice.
-SCO is now decoupled from PLC — you can elect PLC and still use SCO.
+No more defaulting to the previous year's choice.
+SCO is now available with ARC — you can stack SCO with both ARC and PLC.

 Base Acre Allocation — Up to 30 Million New Acres